moinwiki/moin/docs/devel/development.rst

 the translation for any string can be received by passing it as a parameter to the ``_`` function, also defined in the same file.

-For Example

-We add the following to ``i18n_dict`` in ``dictionary.js``
+For example, if we add the following to ``i18n_dict`` in ``dictionary.js``

     ``"somestring"  : "{{  _("somestring") }}",``

-Now, the translated version of "somestring" can be accessed in the JavaScript code by
+The translated version of "somestring" can be accessed in the JavaScript code by

     ``var a = _("somestring");``